 Under California law, a conspiracy occurs when two or more people plan and work together to commit a felony and take some kind of action toward the completion of the crime.
-There is no requirement for the crime itself to have actually been completed in order for the people involved to be charged.
+There is no requirement for the crime itself to have actually been completed in order for the people involved to be charged, as long as those involved took some action towards actually doing the crime.

-For example, if a group of friends develops a plan to kidnap someone and they start to acquire weapons and other items vital to their plot, they have conspired to commit a kidnapping even if the crime never occurred.
-Alternatively, if the kidnapping did happen, but one person never took any part in the actual abduction, he or she could still be charged with conspiracy for helping to create the plan.
+For example, if a group of friends develops a plan to kidnap someone and they start to acquire weapons and other items vital to their plot, they have conspired to commit a kidnapping even if they are caught or abandon the plan long before the kidnapping was actually to occur.
+Alternatively, if the kidnapping did happen, but one person never took any part in the actual abduction, he or she could still be charged for his part in helping to create the plan.
 You can also be charged with conspiracy if you plan to falsely accuse or frame someone for a crime.

 If you have been charged with this serious crime, please call a skilled Vista conspiracy attorney like Peter M. Liss at (760) 643-4050 as soon as possible to discuss your case.